Feds execute second inmate in two days

 The American Constitution Society called the Trump administration carrying out executions during the transition period, “an affront to the American people.”

-“The shocking speed with which President Trump and Attorney General [William] Barr have pursued executions is captured by one simple fact: They have killed more people in less than five months than the federal government had previously executed, in total, since 1953,” said former U.S. Sen. Russ Feingold, who heads the liberal advocacy group.
+“The shocking speed with which President Trump and Attorney General [William] Barr have pursued executions is captured by one simple fact: They have killed more people in less than five months than the federal government had previously executed, in total, since 1953,” said former U.S. Senator Russ Feingold, who heads the liberal advocacy group.

-“His macabre and frenzied race to maximize the death toll is an affront to the American people, and comes as public support for the death penalty, in the U.S. and around the world, has reached a near-historic nadir,” Mr. Feingold continued.
+“His macabre and frenzied race to maximize the death toll is an affront to the American people, and comes as public support for the death penalty, in the U.S. and around the world, has reached a near-historic nadir,” Feingold continued.

 Sign up for Daily Newsletters